papa28x4/Youdemyv11/README.md

 ## **Stretch Case**

 * Students can search for courses by title, instructor and category
+* Instructors & Students can view aggregate ratings for each video
-* Instructor can edit video properties in the event of a mistake
+* Instructor can delete video and edit video properties in the event of a mistake
-* Instructors can view aggregate ratings for each video
+* Added Pagination and Sorting

 ## **Instructor View**
 ![Instructor view](https://i.ibb.co/4pjNR8f/instructor-dashboard.png)